 Financial auditors examine and analyze the accounting and financial records of individuals and establishments to ensure accuracy and compliance with established accounting standards and procedures.
 Accountants plan, organize and administer accounting systems for individuals and establishments.
-Articling students in accounting firms are included in this unit group.
 Financial auditors and accountants are employed by auditing and accounting firms throughout the private and public sectors, or they may be self-employed.
-(NOC Occupation Description)
+(National Occupational Classification)

 U of M Academic Calendar

 The Academic Calendar & Catalogue outlines program admission and course requirements.
 Use the left menu to navigate to a specific faculty and program.
 To determine which degree path suits your unique occupational goals, speak with a Career Consultant.
 For support with course registration and academic issues, speak with an Academic Advisor.